sbweaver/100-days-of-code/log.md

 **Thoughts**: SVGs are pretty fun - why didn't I do this earlier... oh well. now I can.
 Everyone else in my family is watching Harmon Quest on the Raspberry Pi (our amplifier died :( )... wish I could get into gaming and DnD but getting into SVGs is more fun...
 Harmon Quest is pretty dang funny, though.
 Symbols are really neat.
 I'm excited to play with them.

 **Link(s) to work**: I'm too introverted right now - maybe later...

+### Day 47: February 25, 2018

+**Today's Progress**: Playing with SVGs

+**Thoughts**: I don't get viewBox yet... need to read more about that.
+Might try to make a color palette template with CSS similar to WSU's.
+Would be good to have ready to go for clients...

+**Link(s) to work**: [SVG viewBox on Codepen.io](https://codepen.io/sgweaver/pen/ea2c4c0888feea496df953c443e266e3) (not yet public)